kcha193/covid_locations/README.md

 This application provides users to filter down the selection for

--   date of the new locations was added
++ the date new locations were added,
--   city of the locations, and
++ the city of location (although it is mostly Auckland), and
--   start date of each event
++ the starting dates of the relevant times of these locations.

 to narrow down the amount the information provided.